Introduction to Remote Work & Collaboration

 There are also thousands of tools that are created for teams with different specializations: from apps that allow UX designers to create wireframes to roadmapping tools for product managers, trackers that are specifically created for engineers, and lots more.

-As an example, at Miro we use our own product to replace the experience of being gathered around an in-person whiteboard, when we're working from different locations.
+As an example, at Miro we use our own product to replace the work experience of being gathered around an in-person whiteboard, when we're working from different locations.

 Read more about our recommended tools for remote work.